Follow my blog with Bloglovin

 Palaiologou, Corfu Town. https://www.facebook.com/DiportoCorfu/

 The factory still looks like one would imagine it to have looked in 1850.
 It is a very charming place with a friendly owner.
-They offer daily visits through the production facility, but, unfortunately, we missed out on it.
-You can buy Patounis soaps and other items, such as local olive oil, which I got for my dad.
+They offer daily visits through the production facility.
+The first time we went to Corfu we missed the tour, and when I went back last month the tour changed a little bit due to some rescheduling at the factory.
+I did manage to observe some of the process though.
+It was very interesting to see the traditional production of such a pure soap.
+You can also buy Patounis soaps and other items at the factory, such as local olive oil, which I got for my dad.

-All soaps are vegan, and the owner even explained to me that for the marks that are used as a guideline when cutting the soap, they consciously decided not to use carmine in order to be vegan.
+All soaps are vegan, and the owner even explained to me that for the marks that are used as a guideline when cutting the soap, they consciously decided not to use carmine in order for the soap to be vegan.

 Ioannou Theotoki 9, Corfu Town.
 Open Monday to Saturday 9:30am-2pm, Tuesday, Thursday, and Friday also 6pm-8:30pm. http://www.patounis.gr/index.html